Knows what to do with the ball after making an interception

 Excellent returner on special teams

-Loose hips to turn and run with speed receivers
+Loose hips to turn to run with speed receivers

 Can play off-man coverage